 Did you know?

-In 2019, the 6 most popular course types that Moseley School Year 13 students chose to study were:
+Also, the 5 most popular course types that our Year 13 students chose to study were:

 Degree Apprenticeships were launched by the government in 2015 and have been developed by businesses, universities and colleges.